Getting Started in Small Claims Court: Professional Representation and Proper Documents per Forms and Rules | Pollock Paralegal

 Commencing Proceedings and Retaining Legal Counsel for Small Claims Court

-• What if I lose the case?
+• What if I lose?

-• What if the Defendant sues another person as a 'third party'?
+• What if the Defendant brings a third party claim?

-• What if I get a name wrong?
+• What if I get the name of someone wrong?

-• What if the case becomes more complicated than originally expected?
+• What if the case becomes more complicated than first expected?

 Get a FREE ¼ HOUR CONSULTATION